The Fuji kit looks like what is becoming my go-to system. Unfortunately, I am missing the new 10-24mm ƒ/4, which will not be out until March.

 All these functions work with AF as long as you choose C [continuous] or S [single] on the front of the camera.

-The one thing Fuji needs to do in a firmware upgrade allows you to override grab the focus ring and adjust the focus.
-This is where Nikon and Canon are superior, for now.
+Fuji needs to allow you to override the focus ring and adjust the focus using a firmware upgrade.
+For now, Nikon and Canon are superior in this area.

 You can adjust everything manually in the M [manual focus] setting.
 I will not go into those settings right now.